Financial-Times/o-ads/README.md

 The Chartbeat library must be included on the website - See the [Chartbeat implementation documentation](http://chartbeat.com/docs/).

 #### How to configure
-The o-ads library Chartbeat ads tracking integration is configured at the individual ad slot level.
+The o-ads library integrates with Chartbeat at the individual ad slot level.

 Ad positions can be configured to be trackable by Chartbeat.
 In order to enable an ad slot to be tracked by chartbeat the `cbTrack` property must be set to `true` in the product specific configuration object.